EDITOR’S NOTE: This story was originally published in July 2016.

 Keystone Camp was named in honor of their inspired summer setting, and also as a symbol of their shared ideals, as a camp history explains: A keystone is a bridge between two columns.
 In the same way, Keystone serves as a bridge between childhood and adulthood, as it has for generations of camp-goers.

-As Keystone enters its centennial, it is the oldest private summer camp in the Southeast.
+Keystone is the oldest private summer camp in the Southeast.
 With the exception of a camp “recess” during World War II, Keystone has welcomed hundreds of girls and has been run by the same families during all that time.

 The camp’s early years were nomadic: It was first located in Fairview, then in Bryson City, and then at Deer Lake (now Deerlake Village) in Brevard.
 By 1920, the founders had secured the modern-day location for the camp, purchasing a 40-acre site bordered by Cashiers Valley Road (formerly Toxaway Road).
 A stream bisects the property and runs up a steep valley ridge; a large mountain spring at the top once provided drinking water to campers and filled a small swimming lake, to which Holt and Ellis added a diving platform and a long slide.